 myGwork, the largest global business platform for LGBTQ+ professionals, has launched the myGwork Academy to provide practical and relevant LGBTQ+ training and education that promises to create inclusive environments for all.

-A recent LinkedIn poll, carried out by myGwork, revealed that 61% employees said that their company doesn’t offer LGBTQ+ training.
-However, if companies are serious about LGBTQ+ inclusion then training, and education are a must.
+A recent LinkedIn poll, carried out by myGwork, revealed that 61% of employees said that their company doesn’t offer LGBTQ+ training.
+However, if companies are serious about LGBTQ+ inclusion, then training and education are a must.
 More business leaders and managers are keen to create inclusive organisations as they know it’s key to retain valuable diverse recruits.
 In fact, myGwork’s latest survey of students and graduates in the US & UK revealed that being out at work and #WorkingWithPride is important for the majority of Gen Z (72%).
 Additionally, 9 out of 10 students/graduates would be more inclined to be out at work from day one if they knew their employer was truly committed to inclusion.

 However, employers are struggling to create inclusive workplaces because many LGBTQ+ professionals (6 out of 10) continue to be discriminated against in their place of work/study, according to myGwork’s latest findings.
-As a result of rife discrimination, the majority of LGBTQ+ professionals either return to the closet in the absence of supportive allies, or much worse, they leave their jobs.
+As a result of rife discrimination, the majority of LGBTQ+ professionals either return to the closet in the absence of supportive allies or, much worse, they leave their jobs.
 In fact, myGwork’s telling survey revealed that two-thirds of LGBTQ+ Gen Zers entering the workplace would actually leave their job if they felt they couldn’t be out at work.

 In short, companies need to work much harder at making their workplaces more inclusive if they are serious about holding onto invaluable diverse talent.
 Education and the right training are key to this.
 Finding out what diverse groups, like the LGBTQ+ communities, need at work means having those difficult, emotive, yet very necessary conversations.
 For example, most people at work want to be better allies, prevent discrimination/micro-aggressions, and ensure they are being inclusive through their everyday actions and words.
 Part of this requires helping leaders, managers and employees across the organisation develop a better understanding and awareness of marginalised communities and their needs.